 The National Institutes of Health led a nationwide randomized study of 3,234 people who were overweight and diagnosed with prediabetes.
 Published in 2002, the study showed that even modest weight loss and exercise dramatically reduced their chances of developing diabetes.

-“We are really in a good place in 2018 as we have this significant study that shows a 7 percent loss of body weight and changes in physical activity can lower a person’s risk of developing type 2 diabetes by 58 percent.
-Lifestyle changes for participants in Diabetes Prevention Programs recognized by the CDC, reduces risk by 71 percent,” said Boswell King.
-For example, if a person who weighs 200 pounds person loses just 10 to 14 pounds, that’s a game changer in terms of lowering the chance of developing diabetes.
+Now we know that a 7 percent loss of body weight and changes in physical activity can lower a person’s risk of developing type 2 diabetes by 58 percent.
+Lifestyle changes for participants in Diabetes Prevention Programs recognized by the CDC, reduces risk by 71 percent.
+For example, if a person who weighs 200 pounds loses just 10 to 14 pounds, that’s a game changer in terms of lowering the chance of developing diabetes, which is irreversible.

 Manageable ways to add activity

-The research shows that changing habits makes a big difference, she said.
-To that end, CDC-recognized lifestyle-change programs provide trained coaches and use a CDC-approved curriculum to help people with a prediabetes diagnosis.
+The research shows that changing habits makes a big difference.
+CDC-recognized lifestyle-change programs provide trained coaches and use a CDC-approved curriculum to help people with a prediabetes diagnosis.
 Some of these effective programs are covered by employer-sponsored health plans and by some Medicare and Medicaid plans.

-Whether you enroll in one of these programs or not, Boswell King suggests manageable ways to incorporate more activity.
+Whether you enroll in an actual program or not, you can still find manageable ways to incorporate more activity.
 If you sit for long periods, get up every 30 minutes for a stretch, do shoulder rolls or walk in place.
 Work regular walking into your day.
 You don’t even need a long walk, though those are a good thing.
 There are many ways to sneak short walks into your day.